 · Associate academic vice president for curriculum

 · University Registrar

-The Faculty Development and Mentored Research Council advises and maintains standards of faculty development activities; coordinates faculty development activities; coordinates resource needs for mentored research activities; advertises and allocates supplementary activities and resources for faculty development and students; identifies and facilitates collaborations across campus; and manages and directs specialized resource groups such as SIRI and the E. Center.
-This council consists of the associate dean from each college and is presided over by the dean of the College of Faculty Development and Mentored Research.
+The Faculty Development and Mentored Research Council advises and maintains standards of faculty development activities; coordinates faculty development activities; coordinates resource needs for mentored research activities; advertises and allocates supplementary activities and resources for faculty development and students; identifies and facilitates collaborations across campus; and manages and directs specialized resource groups such as the Research and Business Development Ceneter.
+This council consists of the associate dean for faculty development and mentored research from each college and is presided over by the dean of the College of Faculty Development and Mentored Research.
 Minutes are kept and distributed to the members of the council as well as to the associate academic vice president for instruction.

 The Learning and Teaching Council is charged with enhancing the quality and scholarship of learning and teaching across the University.
 The associate academic vice president for instruction presides over the Learning and Teaching Council, which generally meets once each semester.
 Minutes are kept and distributed to council members:

 · Best Practices Committee chair